angular/angular-cli/.github/ISSUE_TEMPLATE/Bug.md

 <--
-**NOTE**: If you provide an incomplete template, the Universal team is liable to close your issue sight on scene.
+Please follow the below issue template.
+Issues not following the issue template will be closed.
 Please provide _as much detail as possible_ in as minimal a reproduction as possible.
-This means no third-party libraries, no application-specific code, etc. Essentially, we're looking for an `ng new` project with maybe one additional file/change.
+This means no/only one third-party libraries, no application-specific code, etc. Essentially, we're looking for an `ng new` project with maybe one additional file/change.
 If this is not possible, please look deeper into your issue or post it to StackOverflow for support.
 This is a bug/feature tracker, meaning that something is actively _missing or broken_ in Angular Universal.